Ankit-231/ransomware/README.md

 <h3>To do:</h3>
 <ul>
-  <li> I might try changing the code to decrypt files from a different folder but for now the files are as is.
+  <li> <s> I might try changing the code to decrypt files from a different folder but for now the files are as is.</s>
 </ul>

 <br>

-Please help, if you can, to achieve the above objective.<br>
+The above objective was achieved<br>

 Finally, comments are overly described.
 So, have fun :)